Ze1598/data-projects/README.md

 # Data Projects

-A repository for all my data-related projects (mainly data analysis)
+A repository for all my data-related projects.

 ## Description of projects